jts272/pp3-lidl-bake-mate/README.md

 Heroku was the platform chosen to host the program, for its capability for hosting dynamic content.
 My code was used alongside the [CI Python template](https://github.com/Code-Institute-Org/ython-essentials-template) to produce the 'mock-terminal' effect found on the deployed site.
 This allows users to interact with the code directly, much like running the `run.py` file in an IDE.

 There were several steps to deploying this project, which are more involved than simply
- [deploying to GitHub Pages.](https://github.com/jts272/pp2-license-to-quiz#deployment-cloning--forking) By following these steps *in order*, you may publish a similar application to the web.
+ [deploying to GitHub Pages.](https://github.com/jts272/pp2-license-to-quiz#deployment-cloning--forking) By following these steps *in order*, you may publish a similar application to the web:

 In `run.py` (or the name of the file(s) running the program logic):